Compassionate and professional therapists near Phoenix, Arizona. Counseling can change your life. Choose a therapist now and get started.

 Mental Health in Phoenix

-According to the National Alliance on Mental Illness, well over 200,000 Arizonans live with a mental illness.
+According to the National Alliance on Mental Illness, well over 200,000 Arizona residents live with a mental illness.
 As a result, the public mental health system is overburdened and struggles to serve all residents who need mental health counseling.
-Compounding the problem is that nearly 17 percent of Arizona residents are on Medicaid and over 1.2 million are uninsured, which limits access to mental health services for many people who need help.
+In addition, nearly 17 percent of Arizona residents are on Medicaid and over 1.2 million are uninsured, which further limits access to mental health services for many people who require assistance.
 2

 The Arizona Department of Health Services (ADHS) Division of Behavioral Health Services provides valuable information for people regarding mental health issues that impact Phoenix residents.
 ADHS seeks to educate Arizonans about common mental health issues and provide tools to help improve mental health.
 ADHS has a crisis hotline for people in Maricopa County that are in immediate need of mental health services.
 The hotline number is 1-800-631-1314.